Discover CXPACKET: Top 5 Reasons

 Q: Can CXPACKET delays be totally eliminated?

-Ans: While total eradication is difficult, you may reduce this wait times with the right configuration and optimization.
+Ans: While total eradication is difficult, the right configuration and optimization can reduce wait times.

 Q: What additional forms of delays are frequently connected to CXPACKET waits?

-Ans: Due to resource congestion, LATCH_EX, PAGEIOLATCH_EX, and SOS_SCHEDULER_YIELD are frequently linked to this waits.
+Ans: LATCH_EX, PAGEIOLATCH_EX, and SOS_SCHEDULER_YIELD are frequently linked to these waits due to resource congestion.

 Leave a Comment